rokf/slajd/README.md

-Tiny GTK slideshow application written in *Lua* with help of the amazing *lgi* module.
+A tiny GTK slideshow application written in *Lua* with help of the amazing *lgi* module.

 Can be installed with `sudo luarocks install slajd-dev-1.rockspec`.